Calculate Personal Injury Compensation

 How Personal Injuries Are Calculated

 After a lawyer shows liability, it is time to calculate damages and send them to the insurance company or the court.
 Please keep in mind that there are usually a few rounds of negotiation between the plaintiff’s lawyer and the lawyer for the defendant.
 Likewise, a judge or jury may award more or less than the amount your lawyer seeks in a trial.

 General damages are multiplied on a scale of 1.5 and 5 according to their severity, and an amount is assigned.
 The following kinds of damage often are a major factor in personal injury claims:

-- Pain and suffering refers to constant pain that decreases or deprives the plaintiff from their earlier quality of life.
+- Pain and suffering refer to constant pain that decreases or deprives the plaintiff of their earlier quality of life.

 - Mental anguish refers to the emotional distress that goes with many personal injury claims, including depression, anxiety, fear, insomnia, and other emotional trauma.

 - Loss of consortium or companionship applies to how personal injury affected the plaintiff’s relationships with their spouses, children, and other family members.